nojnhuh/cluster-api-provider-azure/docs/book/src/self-managed/aso-api.md

 ### Resources

-The `spec.resources` field defines literal, full ASO objects inline whose lifecycles will be tied to the enveloping CAPZ resource.
+The `spec.resources` field defines literal ASO objects inline whose lifecycles will be tied to the enveloping CAPZ resource.

 e.g.